-Iceland class is a class of year 5 children and is taught by Miss Ward.
-The teaching assistant is Mrs Cooney.
+Iceland class is a class of year 5 children and is taught by Mr Napier.

-In the summer term, our topics will be ‘If you were a Victorian child…’ and ‘How is land used?’.
-In the first topic, we will be comparing the life of children in the Victorian era.
-We will consider how Queen Victoria’s children lived and how working class children lived.
-We will also look at how events of this time have changed the life of children in modern times.
+In the summer term, our topics will be ‘Welcome to Brading!’ and ‘How is land used?’.
+In the first topic, we will be looking at the historical development of Brading.
+This will include comparing historical maps with modern maps and considering how buildings have changed.
+We will use first hand observations to help our knowledge of this.
 In our final topic, the children will investigate settlements and how this has affected how land is used.
 They will investigate how land is used within their immediate and surrounding areas and why it is used that way.

 There are more details of each topic in the attached planning overview.
 Children will also receive a learning journey each half term so their learning can be supported at home.